-The Whirling Dervish ceremony, the SEMA, is a unique religious experience to Turkey and it’s relatively easy to see while you’re visiting Istanbul.
+The Whirling Dervish ceremony, the SEMA, is a unique religious experience in Turkey and it’s relatively easy to see while you’re visiting Istanbul.
 The very name “Whirling Dervish” indicates mystery and the exotic.
-It’s a unique religious experience to Turkey and the Turkish Whirling Dervish experience is a must do in Istanbul.
-Here’s the history of Whirling Dervishes, what the ceremony means and how to see a sema ceremony in Istanbul plus where its possible to see free shows of the Whirling Dervish in Istanbul.
+It’s a unique religious experience in Turkey and the Turkish Whirling Dervish experience is a must-do in Istanbul.
+Here’s the history of Whirling Dervishes, what the ceremony means, and how to see a sema ceremony in Istanbul plus where its possible to see free shows of the Whirling Dervish in Istanbul.

 What is a Whirling Dervish?

 The Whirling Dervish Turkey began here and is an Islamic sect of Sufism.
 It’s not a religion as such, more a philosophy and a set of beliefs that emphasize love, peace, and the acceptance of spiritual paths.
 Instead of asking what’s a Whirling Dervish, we should more be asking about what dervishes believe in and stand for.
 The dervishes believe in the harmony of coming together as one voice.

 Why do Dervishes Whirl?

 The art of whirling, their dance, is a traditional form of Sufi worship.
 They constantly twirl with one hand pointed upward reaching for the divine, the other hand pointed towards the ground.
 The whirling is one part of their religious ceremony, a way of communicating with the divine and of meditating.
 They aim to reach perfection by abandoning their ego and personal desires, imitating the planets in the solar system around the Sun.